 It was around this time that God began working on Haley’s heart, preparing her for the role of motherhood.

 In 2015, she was wrapping up her two-year Teach for America contract, but she had a gut-feeling her time in Baton Rouge was not up.

 Sure enough, the principal ended up asking Haley to stay “for Jerome,” so she agreed to come on staff for another year as a special education teacher.

 Then, one evening in October, the teacher got an earth-shattering revelation from God in her sleep.
 She says He came to her in a dream and told her it was her destiny to be Jerome’s mom.

 Initially, Haley literally laughed aloud at the silly idea.
-But the next day at school, the dream proved too powerful to shake.
+But the next day at school, the dream about her student proved too powerful to shake.